oliviatessa/Conv-LSTM-CSE599-FinalProject/README.md

 **Figure 11:** Sample output (diffuse protein) using MSE loss (left) rMSE (right)

+As discussed previously, this project is in its earliest stages so it is not entirely unexpected that we did immediately succeed in producing a robust frame prediction.
+However, as seen in the learning curves, the model is, in fact, improving.
+This can be seen most obviously in the predicted images where the boarder is almost perfect.
+It seems that, despite our preprocessing, the network still captured information about cell size/shape more successfully than the internal dynamics.

 ## Looking Forward

 It is clear that we will need to implement a somewhat more sophisticated network in conjunction with the ConvLSTM used in this project.
 The following are ideas we did not have time to implement for this project but will be the next steps in our research.

 - Use a 3D convolution on all the outputs, rather than a 2D covolution on the last hidden state
 - Make prediction and compute cost for each step in sequence (e.g. for a total sequence length of 8, use first 7 as input and last 7 as 'labels')